dasu/soundcloud/README.md

 TO DO:
-remove "permalink_url": OR use a json parser automate it a bit more wakaranai
+automate it a bit more?
+wakaranai